-- All equipment, foundations and imported material (including roads) will be removed from site in accordance to applicable to local, municipal, provincial and federal guidelines and regulations - Any damage to existing tile drainage system caused by the Project will be repaired/restored - Any excavation and/or trench, not related to the pre-construction drainage, will be backfilled with the appropriate material and graded to original contours, including natural drainage - Should the subsoil be negatively affected and compromise the future productive use of the land, the following will be implemented: first the topsoil will be removed and stockpiled; then the subsoil may be ripped and tilled prior to grading it; topsoil will then be replaced to its original condition and, subject to landowner consent, re-vegetated. - Should the soil be negatively affected and compromise the future productive use of the land, nutrients may be added or fertilizers deployed - Topsoil and compost will be blended where required, spread and replaced to original depth - Hydroseeding with approved seed mixture and mulching during the appropriate seasonal conditions, as subject to the environmental requirements and to landowner consent.
+- All equipment, foundations and imported material (including roads) will be removed from site in accordance to applicable to local, municipal, provincial and federal guidelines and regulations. - Any excavation and/or trench, not related to the pre-construction drainage, will be backfilled with the appropriate material and graded to original contours, including natural drainage. - Should the subsoil be negatively affected and compromise the future productive use of the land, the following will be implemented: first the topsoil will be removed and stockpiled; then the subsoil may be ripped and tilled prior to grading it; topsoil will then be replaced to its original condition and, subject to landowner consent, re-vegetated. - Should the soil be negatively affected and compromise the future productive use of the land, nutrients may be added or fertilizers deployed. - Topsoil and compost will be blended where required, spread and replaced to original depth. - Hydroseeding with approved seed mixture and mulching during the appropriate seasonal conditions, as subject to the environmental requirements and to landowner consent.